National Stock Exchange of India

 National Stock Exchange of India Limited, also known as the National Stock Exchange (NSE), is an Indian stock exchange based in Mumbai.
 It is the 5th largest stock exchange in the world by total market capitalization, exceeding $5 trillion in May 2024.

 NSE is under the ownership of various financial institutions such as banks and insurance companies.
 As of 2024, it is the world's largest derivatives exchange by number of contracts traded (Note: Based on the statistics maintained by Futures Industry Association (FIA), a derivatives trade body) and the third largest in cash equities by number of trades (Note: As per the statistics maintained by the World Federation of Exchanges (WFE)) for the calendar year 2023.
+On 24 September 2026, National Stock Exchange Ltd. was listed on the Bombay Stock Exchange (BSE).